Why Most Indian HNIs Cannot Buy UK Property Directly

 USD equivalent at May 2026 rates

-Sources: RBI LRS FAQ · ONS House Price Index 2025 · Fleet Mortgages Q1 2026.
+Sources: RBI LRS FAQ · UK House Price Index .
 This is not investment advice.

 $250,000 sounds like a serious sum.
 For a high net worth individual, it is.
-The question is what it buys in the UK property market.
-In London, the average house price exceeded £500,000 in 2025.
-In Manchester, Leeds, and the major Northern cities where income yields are strongest, a two-bedroom apartment in a credible postcode typically starts at £150,000 to £220,000.
+The question is what it buys in the UK property market .
+In London, the average house price exceeded £500,000 in early 2026.
+In Manchester, Leeds, and the major Northern cities where income yields are strongest, a two-bedroom apartment in a credible postcode typically ranges from £150,000 to £220,000.

 A husband and wife, both remitting their full annual LRS allowance together as co-owners, can reach $500,000, or approximately £396,000 before costs.
 That gets closer to a meaningful asset.
 But it requires both spouses to deploy their full annual allowance, leaving no headroom for any other overseas transaction that year.